JeremyLebon/tutorial-turtlesim/docs/ros-components/README.md

 ```
 :::

-Connect with the Docker container with a new terminal.
+Connect with the Docker container with a new **container** terminal.

 ```shell
 docker exec -it turtlesim_cont bash